Isetta-Team/Isetta-Website-Raw/docs/engine_docs/level.md

 ## Example Levels

 !!! note "Level Inputs"
 	Some of the levels have inputs, too.
 But they display badly here!
-Go to our [git repo](https://github.com/Isetta-Team/Isetta-Engine#selectable-levels) to look like them!
+Go to our [Git repo](https://github.com/Isetta-Team/Isetta-Engine#selectable-levels) to look like them!

 |	Level Name			|	Level Description																|
 |		:-:				|			:-:																		|